ACT 48 Approved by the Pennsylvania Department of Education

 The PA Treatment & Healing Alternative Education Program is approved by the Pennsylvania Department of Education to provide services in accordance with Act 30 of 1997 (Pennsylvania School Code, Article XIX-C, Disruptive Youth Programs) and Act 48 of 1999 (Pennsylvania School Code, Article XIX-E, Private Alternative Education Institutions for Disruptive Students).

 The PATH Alternative Education Program (AEP) was founded in December 1987 to provide alternative education services to youth in the Central Susquehanna Valley.
-Since its inception, the program has grown to provide services to over 70 public school districts in Pennsylvania.
-The education program is available to children, from 7th grade through 12th grade who possess an elementary or secondary level reading ability.
-A referral to the program can be initiated by school administrators or court officials.
+Since its inception, the program has grown to provide services to over 10 public school districts in Pennsylvania.
+The education program is available to children, from 6th grade through 12th grade who possess an elementary or secondary level reading ability.
+A referral to the program can be initiated by school administrators.
 Youth referred remain on the rolls of the referring district.
 Our alternative education program is an approved provider by the Pennsylvania Department of Education.

 Contact our Dean of Students for more information about the PA Treatment & Healing Alternative Education Program nearest to you: